iMoonLab/DeepHypergraph/docs/source/tutorial/model.rst

 **Building hypergraph convolution with different hyperedge weights model**

-Like varying the edge weights in the simple graph, hyperedge weights can also be varied in the message passing from vertex to hyperedge to vertex.
+Like varying the edge weights in the graph, hyperedge weights can also be varied in the message passing from vertex to hyperedge to vertex.
-But the difference is that the hyperedge weights are more complex than the edge weights in the simple graph.
+But the difference is that the hyperedge weights are more complex than the edge weights in the graph.
 Due to the two stages (vertex to hyperedge and hyperedge to vertex) of message passing in the hypergraph, varying the hyperedge weights can also be split into two stages: vertex to hyperedge stage and hyperedge to vertex stage.